Murrells Inlet, South Carolina: History

 The land around Murrells Inlet has a record of human settlement that goes back thousands of years, before written history.
 Shell mounds and archeological findings from the Atlantic Ocean to the Waccamaw River document the cultures of indigenous peoples who lived in this area.
 At the time of European encounter, the inhabitants included the historic Waccamaw people, who took advantage of the natural resources provided by the creeks and rivers.
 Wachesaw is loosely translated as "Place of Great Weeping", in reference to the burial grounds.
 Indian burial mounds have been found along the high bluffs at Wachesaw that contained European beads, urns and other artifacts.

 The recorded history of the area begins with English colonial settlements and the land grants made by the Lords Proprietors.
 To encourage development of the colony of South Carolina, they granted large portions of the Waccamaw Neck to men who were willing to transport workers here and settle the land.
 These estates stretched from the Atlantic Ocean to the Waccamaw River.
 The baronies were typically tens of thousands of acres that were subdivided into long narrow plantations that ranged from 500 to 1500 acre.

 The plantations of Murrells Inlet included The Oaks, Brookgreen, Springfield, Laurel Hill, Richmond Hill, and Wachesaw (from south to north).
 The first land grants were given to Robert Daniell in 1711, who in turn sold to several other speculators.
 The first planters arrived in the 1730s, some from Virginia, to begin developing agriculture and settlements.
 Captain John Murrell bought 2340 acre, which were eventually developed as Wachesaw and Richmond Hill plantations.
 He had a house on a bluff built around 1733.
 He was a subsistence farmer, and raised indigo as the primary cash crop.
 He died in 1771, leaving his land to son Daniel and two daughters.
 It was divided into the two plantations named above.
 Wachesaw Plantation was purchased by Allard Belin around 1800.
 Richmond Hill was held by Murrell descendants until it was sold to an Allston (most likely John Hayes Allston, who pioneered rice planting techniques with clay).
 In the nineteenth century, rice replaced indigo as the commodity crop throughout the Lowcountry region.

-Adjacent plantations were owned by such planters as Plowden Weston, his grandson Plowden C. J. Weston, William Allston, Benjamin Allston, Dr. Henry Flagg, Allard Flagg, Joshua Ward, Allard Belin and their descendants.
+Adjacent plantations were owned by such planters as Plowden Weston, his grandson Plowden C. J. Weston, William Allston, Benjamin Allston, Henry Flagg, Allard Flagg, Joshua Ward, Allard Belin and their descendants.
 These plantations prospered during the establishment of the rice culture of the late 1700s and 1800s.
 These planters generally supported the American cause during the Revolutionary War.
 William Allston served as a captain under his brother-in-law Francis Marion (who had family ties through marriage to the Allston family).